russodd/hangman/README.md

 6. Implement an API endpoint called `guess`, which will take a string argument representing the current game state ID and a second string argument representing the player's guess (either a letter or an entire word).
 It will also return a new game state, like the `load` endpoint does, reflecting the result of the player's move, with a `"prevMove"` value matching the game state ID that was passed as an argument to the `guess` endpoint.
 This new game state will be added to the game state dictionary.

 7. Wire up the `guess` endpoint to the "Guess" button on the client side.
 Configure the UI to display "Game Over!" or "You got all the words!" messages when appropriate.

+8. Deploy the API and client using AWS.